gglockner/teslajson/README.md

 object, retrieve the list of _Vehicle_ objects, then perform get/set methods on a _Vehicle_.
-There is a single get method [_Vehicle.get\_data()_] and a single set method [_Vehicle.command()_] so that the class should not changes when there are updates in the underlying JSON API.
+There is a single get method [_Vehicle.get\_data()_] and a single set method [_Vehicle.command()_] so that the class does not require changes when there are minor updates to the underlying JSON API.

 This has been tested with Python 2.7 and Python 3.2.
 It has no dependencies beyond the standard Python libraries.